How2Rev/How2rev.github.io/pages/C04/android.md

     - **x86_64** – Binaries supporting x86-64.
     - **mips** – Binaries for MIPS, deprecated since ndkr17.
     - The presence or lack of a subfolder indicates the support (or lack thereof) for that platform.
 For example, if there’s an `x86_64` subfolder, the application will be compatible with the Android emulator.
-    - Appdome’s **Binary Code Obfuscation** will encrypt these files to protect them from reverse engineering.

 More info about supported ABI’s can be found [here](https://developer.android.com/ndk/guides/abis).

 - **res** – A folder that contains resources (like assets) but with a pre-defined folder hierarchy that the developer can’t change.
 These files are used to provide alternatives for different screen orientations, OS versions, and multi-language support.
-During the Fusion process, Appdome unpacks and repacks the resource folder, so its binary representation of the `.xml` files or nine-patch png files may change.
-Depending on the third-party SDKs and UI/Networking resources added to the application according to the customer-selected Fusion set, more files may be added to this folder, and the content of files may change as well.
 - **resources.arsc** – A file that contains information that links the code (`classes.dex`) to the resources (`res`).
 For example, the code might reference the text of a dialog, while the resources contain that text in all languages.
 The Android OS then chooses the correct language according to the device’s locale configuration.
-During the Fusion process, Appdome unpacks and repacks the resource folder, so its binary representation usually changes.

 # JNI : The principle of dynamic registration